Fire and rescue services

 More information:

-Land border crossings to Jordan are open but may close at short notice.
-Before you travel, check the United Nations Access Coordination Unit website and public information of the country of planned travel to make sure border crossings are open.
+Land border crossings to Jordan may open and close at short notice.
+Before you travel, check Jordanian Border Crossings for regular opening times and also check the latest public information from local authorities in Israel and Jordan to make sure border crossings are open.

+Land border crossing entering or exiting Gaza (Palestine) is extremely difficult.
 Israeli authorities control the Erez crossing into northern Gaza from Israel.
 The crossing has been closed since October 2023.
+See our Palestine Travel Advice.

 More information: